 Asbestos Frequently Asked Questions

 Asbestos is a naturally occurring group of minerals that achieve a fluffy consistency through processing.
 Asbestos fibres are flexible and soft, and also resist heat, corrosion and electricity.
-Asbestos has many useful qualities!
-However, exposure to asbestos fibres is also highly toxic.
+While asbestos has many useful qualities, exposure to asbestos fibres can be deadly.

 Asbestos is not a single mineral.
 Instead, the term “asbestos” is a group of silicate minerals that share the same texture and properties.
 Asbestos is often classified by colour: